 Pearl Harbor Survivor plates

-Washington residents who are Pearl Harbor survivors are eligible to apply for Pearl Harbor Survivor license plates.
-To qualify you must:
+To be eligible for Pearl Harbor Survivor license plates, you must:

 - Be a Washington resident.